GFriend: 2019: Time for Us, back-to-back Japanese singles, Fever Season and Fallin' Light

-On January 14, GFriend released their second studio album, Time for Us, with lead single "Sunrise".
-Time for Us became the group's highest selling Korean album, with more than 86,000 copies sold on Gaon.
+On January 14, 2019, GFriend released their second studio album, Time for Us, with lead single "Sunrise".
+It became the group's highest selling Korean album, with more than 86,000 copies sold on Gaon.
 On February 13, the group released their second Japanese single album, "Sunrise (JP ver.)/La Pam Pam".
 On March 13, they released their third Japanese single album, "Flower/Beautiful".

 On July 1, GFriend released their seventh EP, Fever Season, with lead single "Fever".
 The EP consisted of eight tracks, including an instrumental version of their lead single.
 The group also promoted in Japan by collaborating with Japanese pop group Sonar Pocket and released Japanese single album Oh Difficult – Sonar Pocket×GFriend on July 3.

 On November 13, GFriend released their first Japanese studio album, Fallin' Light, with a lead single of the same name.
 The album also contained all of their previous Japanese songs since "Memoria", as well as new tracks.

 2020–2021: "回" series and disbandment

 On February 3, 2020, GFriend released their eighth EP, 回:Labyrinth, with lead single "Crossroads".
 It marked the group's first Korean comeback since the acquisition of Source Music by Big Hit Entertainment in 2019.

 Their ninth EP, 回:Song of the Sirens, was released on July 13 with the lead single "Apple".

 On October 14, the group released 回:Labyrinth ~Crossroads~, containing Japanese versions of "Crossroads" and "Labyrinth".
 It was followed by 回:Song of the Sirens ~Apple~ on October 21, containing Japanese versions of "Apple" and "Tarot Cards".
 GFriend's third studio album, 回:Walpurgis Night, was released on November 9, with lead single "Mago".

 On May 22, 2021, all six members left Source Music upon the end of their contracts, and the group officially disbanded.
+Eunha, SinB, and Umji later formed the group Viviz in 2022, after signing with BPM Entertainment.